swardi/getting-started-with-terraform/README.md

 # Step 6: Verify
 You can now verify that your instance is really up by logging into your aws console account.
+If you cannot find your instance on AWS, make sure you are in the correct region.
+By default aws console will take you to the region near to your country.